How Persona Culture Is Costing Us Our Authority

 A guru looks at one lever of your life.

-But humans don’t live in compartments.
+It feels relieving when someone else is holding the map.
+But there’s one problem: humans don’t live in compartments.
 We are messy, layered, contradictory beings.

 When we hand over our authority, we shrink ourselves into the same simplifications the system runs on.